 Dr. Coker attended UAB for residency training and both cardiac anesthesiology and critical care fellowships.
 He also participated in an away rotation at the University of Utah for transthoracic echocardiography.

-Lev Deriy, MD, is a cardiac anesthesiologist in the Department of Anesthesiology and Critical Care Medicine at the University of New Mexico.
+Lev Deriy, MD, is an anesthesiologist at the Department of Anesthesiology at Columbia University Medical Center.

 David Hardman, MD, is a professor of anesthesiology and vice chair for professional affairs in the Department of Anesthesiology at the University of North Carolina at Chapel Hill.
 His clinical expertise is in the field of regional anesthesia and pain medicine, along with anesthesia for liver transplantation and major vascular surgery.
 Dr. Hardman is a member of the University of North Carolina Medical School POCUS Curriculum Committee and has organized and taught at multiple POCUS workshops on a regional and national level.
 He serves as the North Carolina Alternate Director to the ASA.